Melvin1Atieno/refactored-doodle/README.md

 ## Get Started

 - Clone repo.
-- Cd into the repo directory. adocker
+- Cd into the repo directory.

 *If you are running docker on linux;*